Personal Finance Kenya [10+ free lessons and templates]

 Please let me know in the comments section.
 Open my eyes to the simple.
 The student can also be the teacher!
 Share it.

 We should cry together especially if you had more than $500 back in 2008.
 But as I learnt from one of my favorite books of all time.
-The obstacle is the way.
+The .
 No use in spending time on what has happened to you.
 Take the lesson and move forward stronger and wiser.

 Key Takeaways